mfacar/controltag/README.md

 2. The pre-trained word vectors of Google [word2vec]('https://code.google.com/archive/p/word2vec/')

 #### 1. Reading the transcriptions of interviews
-Once we have the database from DAIC-WOZ downloaded, the next is to generate a dataframe that pre process the text, cleaning it and splitting in windows of a limited size defined in GlobalConstants.py of 10 words by default.
+Once we have the database from DAIC-WOZ downloaded, the next is to generate a dataframe that pre-processing the text, cleaning it and splitting in windows of a limited size defined in GlobalConstants.py of 10 words by default.
 To do this, execute the command:

 ```python3 DataSetExecutor.py```